RetroDECK/ES-DE/USERGUIDE-DEV.md

 Enabling this option causes folders themselves to be included by the scraper.
 This is useful for DOS games or any multi-disk games where there is a folder for each individual game.

-**Auto-retry on peer verification errors**
+**Auto-retry on peer verification errors** _(ScreenScraper only)_

 ScreenScraper sometimes has issues with its TLS certificates which causes searches to randomly fail.
 It's normally resolved within a few days, but in the meanwhile activating this setting will have the scraper automatically make up to eight additional attempts when this error occurs.
 That is normally enough to complete the search, but if not, just press 'Retry' in the error dialog and ES-DE will try eight more times.
 This setting applies to both the single-game scraper and the multi-scraper.
 The following error notification dialog and corresponding es_log.txt entry is displayed when this error occurs: "Error downloading thumbnail: SSL peer certificate or SSH remote key was not OK".

 ### UI settings

-Various settings that affects the user interface.
+Various settings that affect the user interface.

 **Gamelist on startup**

-If set to _None_, the system view will be showed.
+If set to _None_, the system view will be displayed.
 Any other value will jump to that game system automatically on startup.

 **Gamelist view style**